ulzha/spive/docs/README.md

 ## Why

+Spīve's primary goal is to boost productivity in software engineering, ranging from near-real time data processing pipelines to microservices, websites and enterprise internal tools:
+- Must make it easy to achieve more with less code, concretely: elide [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), often encourage event-driven approach as the first choice, embrace determinism, and remove difficulties from statefulness where applicable
+- Intuitive operations and robust observability must come by default (deploying your software in a poorly observable fashion should be _hard_)

+Second to the above, we should also not neglect performance:
+- Should scale without contention on a group centralized nodes or a single point of failure
+- Should leverage existing durable store implementations (there are already plenty), and let you as an application owner pick optimal price/throughput among the most suitable storage and compute providers

+## How

 Spīve, as a platform, implements a few relatively non-leaky abstractions for managing consistently ordered, partitioned streams of events, and orchestrates [event-sourced](https://martinfowler.com/articles/201701-event-driven.html#Event-sourcing) distributed applications that reliably consume and produce such streams.

-(Event-sourcing as a paradigm capitalizes on history retention and thus repeatable behaviors.
+(Event-sourcing, as a paradigm, capitalizes on history retention and thus repeatable behaviors.
 It uncomplicates effective use of in-memory data structures, to marry simple and easy development work with predictable processing performance.
 Spīve API is designed to directly assist application developers in successfully leveraging these principles.)

-Spīve's primary goal is to boost productivity in software engineering, concretely — simplify development and management of event-driven applications, ranging from near-real time data processing pipelines to microservices, websites and enterprise internal tools.

-A secondary goal is to build out a platform where business logic is neatly delineated from infrastructure concerns, such as event storage.
-This gives you greater power to carry out blanket optimizations across all your owned applications, thus achieving resource economy, as well as strategic capability to hop between vendors.

-## How

-A few of the orchestration aspects include:
+### Intuitive orchestration

 - automated <abbr title="&quot;Keep The Lights On&quot;">KTLO<abbr> operations, such as instance restoration to healthy and live state by replaying historical events in case of crashes
 - assistance in debugging and rollout of code changes
 - proactive scaling (by sharding) in anticipation of excessive number of events hitting any single instance
 - always up-to-date visualization of data flow between applications

-Robust observability is not surprising, given how Spīve stays on top of the entire lifecycle of event streams and the applications which communicate through these streams.
 (Think of a nightly scheduled job producing statistical model updates into a service, then maybe a web-based administration tool allowing account managers to enter data in another service, both of them being depended on by a user-facing app server, and so on.)

+### End-to-end observability

-Tens and hundreds of interdependent applications, distributed on thousands of instances, can be easily operated and understood on a "single pane of glass" interface.
-The rich interactive visualization comes in especially handy when a software system grows to more than one development/operations team and its architecture evolves through years.
+Spīve stays on top of the entire lifecycles of event streams and the applications which communicate through these streams.
+Tens and hundreds of interdependent applications, distributed across thousands of instances, can be easily operated and understood on a "single pane of glass" interface.
+The rich interactive visualization comes in especially handy when a software system grows to require more than one team of developers, and the system's architecture evolves through years.

+### Business logic delineated from event storage

 Spīve API strives to abstract away storage and encoding of events — the application developer/owner should be enabled to work "in language" without extraneous concern about where technically the events came from and where they went.
 Spīve guarantees that deployed application code will keep executing in a consistent and timely<sup>TBD</sup> fashion to react to incoming events, or otherwise application owners will get alerted.

+### Foundation for platform and data engineering

 Under the hood, the Spīve abstractions around event handling unlock a slew of blanket optimizations that can be applied transparently.
 Examples include microbatching to trade off latency against throughput, moving the persisted event streams between differently priced storages, moving the computation between different machine types, etc.